 Alternate senators are encouraged to regularly attend meetings and can gain voting rights if they are taking the place of a full senator.
 Alternate senators can serve in any elected positions and as committee chairs, too.

-You may check the status of your departments' representation by clicking the Senators link on the left and searching the list.
-You may also view the attendance record of your appointed senators and determine on which committee(s) they currently serve.
-If your department is not currently represented and you wish to serve as senator, please select "Inquire about Membership" on our contact form.
+You may check the status of your department's representation using the list below.
+If your department is not currently represented and you wish to serve as a senator, please contact us at email@example.com.